 Nesting & Breeding: To construct a nest, they will scrape a shallow hole for eggs on high ledges, cliffs or bluffs or building ledges in cities.
 Peregrines are known to reuse nests of other species if the nest is high enough in a tree.
 It is thought peregrines return to the same nesting site in consecutive generations.
 Sexual maturity occurs between two and three years old.
 Between one and five eggs are laid with about a month incubation period before hatching.

 Most Common Problems: Wing injuries from hitting power lines.
 The species was on the brink of extinction in North America due to pesticide poisoning, mainly DDT.
 Due to extensive captive breeding programs the peregrine was taken off the endangered species list in 1999.
 Peregrines are no longer a species of concern in North America.

 Max- Max is a small species of falcon called a merlin (Falco columbarius columbarius).
 Merlins are one of a very few raptor species which are sexually color dimorphic- you can tell females and males apart by their color!
 We know Max is a male because of the slate blue-gray on his wings that male merlins are known for.
 Originally from Anchorage, Alaska, Max has lived at the ABEF since 2012.
 His coloration indicates that he is a taiga subspecies of merlin.
 When he’s not educating guests, Max enjoys ripping apart mice, flapping his wings and sitting high on his “falcon walk”.
 His favorite foods include quail and mice- you can help us provide these for him by sponsoring Max.

-Max’s sponsors are: Caroline Greenwood, the St Laurent family, and Robert Turnbull
+Max’s sponsors are: Caroline Greenwood, the St Laurent family, Robert Turnbull, and Ed Lynds

 Learn more about merlins-